 An author takes the time to plot out the story line.
 She has the bulk of the story marked out before she even puts one word on the page.
 Of course, as she writes, the story may take some unexpected twists and turns.
-Perhaps the author is afflicted with writer’s block or better yet, a new inspirations hits her.
-What ever the development, the main thread of the tale stays strong thorough the process.
+Perhaps the author is afflicted with writer’s block along the way or better yet, a new inspirations hits her.
+What ever the development, the main thread of the tale continues strong thorough the process.

 We can take a lesson from this process by asking ourselves one simple but powerful question as we start each and every chapter of our own lives.